CrunchyData/crunchy-katacoda/basic-postgresql-devel/basicfunctions/03-return-types.md

 default all parameters are specified as IN parameters, meaning data is only passed into the function with the parameter.

 If you declare a parameter as OUT then data will be returned.
 You can have more than one OUT parameter in a function.
-Using a RETURNS <type> AS statement when you have OUT parameters is optional.
-If you use the RETURNS <type> AS statement with your function, it's type must match the type of our OUT parameters.
+Using a RETURNS {type} AS statement when you have OUT parameters is optional.
+If you use the RETURNS {type}AS statement with your function, it's type must match the type of our OUT parameters.

 An INOUT parameter means it will be used to pass data in and then return data through this parameter name as well

-For our function let's rid of the RETURNS <type> AS statement and add another OUT parameter
+For our function let's rid of the RETURNS {type} AS statement and add another OUT parameter.
+We have to drop our function first because Postgresql does NOT consider OUT parameters as a change in signature but by adding the OUTs we are changing the return type.

 ```
+DROP FUNCTION brilliance(varchar, int);
 CREATE OR REPLACE FUNCTION
 brilliance(name varchar = 'Jorge', rank int = 7, out greetings varchar, out word_count int)
 AS